Karyala

-Karyala is a village and union council, an administrative subdivision, of Chakwal District in the Punjab Province of Pakistan.
+Karyala is a village and union council of Chakwal District in the Punjab province of Pakistan.
 It is part of Chakwal Tehsil.
-The village stands on the top of the Surla hills.
+The village sits atop the Surla hills.
 This part of the country is known as Dhani meaning rich.
 A few kilometres away are the Khewra Salt Mines, which are some of the oldest in the world, and coal mines of Dandot.

 Location

-The town is about ten kilometres from Chakwal on the road to the Katas Raj Temple Complex.
+The town is about ten kilometres from Chakwal on the road to the Katas Raj Temples complex.

 History

 Katas Lake

 The Katas lake is a significant landmark in the region.
 Legend connects it to the Mahabharata.
-It is believed to be the very pool, where the Pandava, Yudhishthira was tested by his father, Lord Yama/Dharma in the form of a Yaksha.
-A great Hindu fair used to be held there up to 1947.
+It is believed by Hindus to be the very pool, where the Pandava, Yudhishthira was tested by his father, Lord Yama/Dharma in the form of a Yaksha.
+A big Hindu fair used to be held there up to 1947.